ChemBioHTP/EnzyKR/README.md

 Also a input of the SMILES string substrates need to provide under the raw folder  as the csv format.
 The example is shown under raw folder.

+The model params need to download first from the google drive.
+The download instruction is under the model folder

 And then run python scripts
 ```python
 python preprocess.py